 About the Artist

-Karen received a 2007 GAP to fund the completion, photo documentation, and promotion/marketing expenses for an installation of realistic, life-size cedar tree stumps created from reclaimed cardboard and wood glue.
-As a visual artist with a background in zoology, Rudd explores the relationship between man and nature through sculpture, Rudd’s initial aim to return the man-made material to its original organic form has expanded to include the creation of “a haunting landscape-like indoor installation.”
+Karen received 2007 GAP Award funding to fund the completion, photo documentation, and promotion/marketing expenses for an installation of realistic, life-size cedar tree stumps created from reclaimed cardboard and wood glue.
+As a visual artist with a background in zoology, Karen explores the relationship between man and nature through sculpture, her initial aim to return the man-made material to its original organic form has expanded to include the creation of “a haunting landscape-like indoor installation.”

 Information included above was provided by artist at the time of application.